 vim allows me to be extremely

-how it works, but I can also use its basic functionality by just
+it works, but I can also use its basic functionality by just sitting

-the web to be just like the terminal, which has also failed to
+be just like the terminal, which has also failed to evolve properly

-evolve properly as an interface, but web designers could learn some
+as an interface, but web designers could learn some lessons from

 I want the web to be fast.
 I want web software to have a native-like interface.
 I want the web to go back to its decentralised roots.
 I want the web to shed the over-burdened designs that have made it so hard to get information out of many websites.
 This is just a small corner of a very large information ocean, but it is my corner, and I will make it as I want it to be.